 CLICK HERE to watch the YouTube video.

-Now, in this video I wanted to go through a question I received on my Exercises for Injuries Facebook fan page from Mike.
+In this video, I wanted to go through a question I received from Mike on my Exercises for Injuries Facebook fan page.
 His question was:

 “What can I do for rounded shoulders?”.

 He works in an office daily, and he has noticed that his shoulders have rounded over time.
-He was wondering what exercises he could do at work while sitting at his desk to counteract those rounded shoulders.
+He wondered what exercises he could do at work while sitting at his desk to counteract those rounded shoulders.

 There are three exercises that I recommend: